moguzhanataman/slack-bot/design.md

 ### Commands

 Slack "slash" commands that has side effects (eg. /running, /biking but not /leaderboard, we don't need to hold information about users calling leaderboard).
-The reason I'm using "numeric" data type for factor is PostgreSQL documentation (https://www.postgresql.org/docs/9.3/datatype-numeric.html section 8.1.2 recommends numeric type where exactness required, if performance would be an issue double can be used) NOTE: Commands have timestamp which omitted in following table for brewity.
+The reason I'm using "numeric" data type for factor is PostgreSQL documentation (https://www.postgresql.org/docs/9.3/datatype-numeric.html section 8.1.2 recommends numeric type where exactness required, if performance would be an issue double can be used)

 | id (PK int) | name (string) | factor ( numeric (6, 2) ) |
 | ----------- | ------------- | ------------------------- |